-A highly unusual and exceptional event yesterday at the Gulf of Oman - an attack on two oil tankers during daylight: something which has not taken place since the "Tanker War" of the Iran-Iraq Conflict in the 1980s.
+A highly unusual and exceptional event occured yesterday June 13th 2019, at the Gulf of Oman - an attack on two oil tankers during daylight: something which has not taken place since the "Tanker War" of the Iran-Iraq Conflict in the 1980s.
 The oil price had immediately surged 4% on the news, with fears of further regional destabilization of oil routes.
 The hydrocarbon shipping via the targeted region is of utmost importance, bringing massive amounts of oil and other liquids from the Persian Gulf countries to southern and eastern Asia, as well as Europe.
 This was the second attack on tankers this year in the Omani Gulf, the previous taking place one month earlier.

 Previously an attack on oil tankers had taken place exactly one month earlier, when 4 tankers were sabotaged with marine mines in the same area offshore the UAE Port of Fujairah.
 Those tankers belonged to Saudi Arabia, UAE and Norway.
 The May incident in the Gulf of Oman was concluded to likely be a commando operation by a "state-level entity".
 The investigation into May incident highlighted the rising Iranian-Saudi tensions in the region and throughout the Middle East, with increasing pressure of the United States against Iran and its interests.